 The Dartmouth Travel Registry is used to assist in identifying the needs of Dartmouth Travelers in the event of an emergency.
 Registration in the Dartmouth Travel Registry is required for all students (including all undergraduate, graduate and/or professional school students, as well as executive education students and others as required in any particular case) travelling internationally on Dartmouth Business, and is strongly recommended for all other Dartmouth Travelers.

 B. Travel Exceptions

 Using travel risk assessments conducted by several international organizations, Dartmouth has identified certain destinations which, due to safety considerations, will require that a Dartmouth Traveler obtain a "Travel Exception" before a trip is initiated.
 Please note that the list of countries may change from time to time in light of updated assessments or changing conditions.
-Travel on Dartmouth Business to any destination so identified is prohibited without a Travel Waiver issued by the Office of the Provost before departure.
+Travel on Dartmouth Business to any destination so identified is prohibited without a Travel Exception issued by the Office of the Provost before departure.
 Dartmouth Travelers will be required to sign a release of liability form as part of Dartmouth's Travel Exception application process.
 More information about the Travel Exception application process is available on the Global Dartmouth website.

 C. Visa and Immigration Matters